happyplan/happyplan/readme.md

 ### Please, read it

-You absolutely must to at least create two branches: a source branch (`master` or `src`) for your devevelopment branch, and `gh-pages` to publish your static files.
+You absolutely must to create one branche: a source branch `src` for your devevelopment branch, and `gh-pages` or `master` to publish your static files.
 The script will push it for you.

 #### Warning for username.github.com